dotunlonge/Beat-Maker/README.md

 # Beat-Maker

-A Simple beat making application allowing you to make beats in your browser.
+A beat making application allowing you to make beats in your browser.

 preview - https://beat-maker-coral.vercel.app/